grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 # Troubleshooting

+This section answers common questions about troubleshooting the image renderer.
-This section is dedicated to answering some of our more common questions.
-These are helpful for self-managed Grafana users; they are not particularly useful for Grafana Cloud users, as we manage all this stuff for you.
+The guidance is helpful for self-managed Grafana users.
+It isn't particularly useful for Grafana Cloud users, as the image renderer is managed for you.

 ## Available configuration options